ekryski/less2sass/README.md

 A little script to convert less to sass files

-> **Note: Due to the nature of due to the nature of less and sass it does not do a completely perfect conversion.
+> **Note: Due to the nature of less and sass it does not do a completely perfect conversion.
 You will have to do some manual work :-(**

 ## Installing